plasma4/magix-fix/DOCS.md

     }
     ```
     which is where the shortcuts are from.
-15. Magix(-fix version) modifies the chances of particles appearing by adding this line of code to `G.showParticle`:
+16. Magix(-fix version) modifies the chances of particles appearing by adding this line of code to `G.showParticle`:
     ```js
     if (!G.getSetting('particles') || Math.random() > (G.getSetting('fast') == true ?
 0.05 : 0.25)) return 0;
     ```
     which you may want if there are many new units in your mod.
+17. (Magix-specific) Magix frequently checks for `G.modsByName['default dataset']` in `magixUtils.js` to determine if the race is human or not, since there are two races in the game.
+18. For that one individual curious as to how likely the `1e-300` chance is to occur, it is [actually literally 0 due to how seedrandom is implemented](https://github.com/davidbau/seedrandom/issues/83).

 ## Properties
 In `localDevelopment.js` there is a function called `getGameJSON()` that gives information on properties, including those from Magix.
 Here is the code, which should give you an idea of what these properties mean: